Introduction

 1 Corinthians 13:1-3

-Christ and Him crucified, it’s good medicine (1 Corinthians 2:1–2).
-Sometimes it’s just going to have to be enough.
+Christ and Him crucified is good medicine (1 Corinthians 2:1–2).
+Sometimes it will simply have to be enough.

-May we both be led by Spirit, be corrected by the scriptures, may we both keep the commandments of God and hold to the testimony of Jesus, and may we find love in the process –else we have become and have gained nothing.
+May we both be led by the Spirit, corrected by the Scriptures, keep the commandments of God, and hold to the testimony of Jesus.
+And may we find love in the process—for without it, we have become nothing and gained nothing.

 Now may the Lord of peace Himself continually grant you peace in every circumstance.
 The Lord be with you all!